qarmin/czkawka/README.md

 # Czkawka
 Czkawka is simple and easy to use alternative to Fslint written in Rust.
 It is in very early development, so most of the functions aren't added and doesn't work.
+This is my first ever project in Rust so probably a lot of things are written in the most optimal way.

 ## Done
 - Rich instruction with examples - CLI(`cargo run --bin czkawka_cli`)